khugitshii/khugitshii/README.md

 ## Hey!
 Everyone.

-### I am a Delhitte, a student, a freelancer.
-Here's a Freelancer, interested in Front End Development, looking forward to contribute, explore, influence, even motivate  and get the best out of everything!
+### I am a versatile individual, juggling my roles as a dedicated student, and an ambitious individual looking for Internships.
+I'm not just here to contribute and explore, but to influence, motivate, and extract the utmost potential from every opportunity.

 ##